 Moreover, if there is undistributed earned surplus, as in the case where there are no claims made in a given year, the funds can be distributed as a dividend or as a secured loan back to the operating company.
 Premium costs are lower, because in the commercial markets, “special” coverages tend to be more expensive.
 In fact, these coverages may not be available at all commercially.
 Business owners have better control over their risk management efforts, more comprehensive coverages, and a more advantageous planning solution.

 Captive insurance for manufacturing companies is a powerful supplement to commercial insurance.
 Smart business owners who form their own captive insurance company can count on a new level of loss protection as they continue to combat risk.

 - Employment Practices Liability

 - And Many More

 The benefits of forming a captive insurance company can be fully realized when business owners partner with an expert captive management team, like Capstone Associated Services.
 Capstone Associated Services, Ltd. is the most integrated and largest outsourced provider of captive insurance services for the U.S. middle market.
-In association with The Feldman Law Firm LLP, Capstone offers platinum level attorney-led captive planning and administers property & casualty captive insurance companies that provide alternative risk financing services throughout the U.S. Now in its 19th year, Capstone provides turnkey services usually under a joint engagement with The Feldman Law Firm LLP, to businesses in the manufacturing industry, and many others.
+Capstone offers platinum level captive planning and administers property & casualty captive insurance companies that provide alternative risk financing services throughout the U.S. With over 25 years of experience, Capstone provides turnkey services to businesses in the manufacturing industry, and many others.